MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/quickstart-deploy-python-web-service.md

 ## Time estimate

-If you have completed the prerequisites, this task takes approximately *10* minutes to complete.
+After you have completed the prerequisites, this task takes approximately *10* minutes to complete.

 ## Prerequisites